 Should I set a Reserve Price or Starting Price on my lot?

 We generally recommend that lots are listed without a Reserve Price or Starting Price of £1.

 If a reserve price is set, until it is met or close to being met, bidders will simply see a 'Reserve not met' message which frustrates them and leads to their losing interest in that auction.
 In contrast, 'no reserve' lots attract both speculative bidders and more serious bidders who are both attracted to the possibility of getting a good deal and serve to drive the price up.
-Bid for Wine's own statistics show that lots listed without reserve prices typically attract 50-75% more bidders and sell for up to 40% more than those with reserves.
-Furthermore, setting a reserve will incur a £3 minimum selling fee on listing the item.
+Bid for Wine's own statistics show that lots listed without reserve prices typically attract 50-75% more bidders and generally sell for 15-25% more than those with reserves.
+Furthermore, setting a reserve will incur an upfront £2.50 (plus VAT) minimum selling fee on listing the item.
 Whilst this is offset from your final selling fees invoice it is not refundable in the event of the item not selling.

 Starting prices can also have a negative impact on the number of bidders and price achieved as a lot may look 'expensive' and bidders will therefore not place an initial bid, even if the starting price is below the maximum they would pay.
 In contrast, where no starting price is set, people will perceive a lot as 'a bargain' and, as with no reserve auctions, more people will be attracted to place bids resulting in a better price being achieved.

 Can I include professional reviews in my listings?

 Subject to copyright restrictions, the more detail you can provide in a listing the greater the chance of selling your item.
 Please refer to the Bid for Wine User Agreement if you need to check our policies on copyright.

 Is it better to list bottles individually, in multiple bottle lots or in mixed cases?